pakstak/pakstak/README.md

 ## Image Sources

-You can use any public OCI-compliant container registry and build images with standard tools such as Docker, Podman, or Buildah.
+Works with most public OCI-compliant container registries and images built with standard tools such as Docker, Podman, or Buildah.
 There is also [Pakstash](https://github.com/pakstash/collection), a collection of images for desktop apps compatible with Pakstak.
 Contributions are welcome.